Analysis of Shakira's musical work: Decade of 2000

-Decade of 2010

-In October 2009, Shakira released her eighth studio album, She Wolf.
-The composition of the record shifted from her more traditional Latin pop and pop rock styles, and was primarily an electropop album with combined elements of world and dancehall.
 The album was positively received by most music critics and was praised for its distinguished nature and Shakira's experimentation with electropop.
 Commercially, She Wolf was a success and topped charts and attained gold and platinum certifications in several South American and European territories.

+Decade of 2010

-In May 2010, she wrote and recorded "Waka Waka (This Time for Africa)", the official song of the 2010 FIFA World Cup, which became a worldwide hit.
+In May 2010, Shakira wrote and recorded "Waka Waka (This Time for Africa)", the official song of the 2010 FIFA World Cup, which became a worldwide hit.
 Sale el Sol is considered to be Shakira's return to her "roots" and is a "fusion between rock and pop heavily influenced from Latino and Colombian music".
 "Loca" ("Crazy"), is Shakira's interpretation of El Cata's song "Loca Con Su Tiguere", and is composed of horn-heavy merengue beats set over techno dance percussion beats.
 Similarly, "Rabiosa" ("Rabid") is Shakira's interpretation of El Cata's song "La Rabiosa", and is a fast-paced merengue-influenced dance track.
-In addition to merengue, songs like "Addicted to You", which features "bilingual lyrics, a very 70's chorus and Copacabana sounds" The album include ballads like "Antes de las Seis" ("Before Six O'Clock") in the former Shakira delivers "sad, emotional, and heartfelt vocals.
-In 2014 she released her self-titled album "Shakira", this was described as an "uneasy bargain" between a "rootsy, often acoustic-based pop with a rangy feel and an affinity for early Alanis Morissette".
+In addition to merengue, songs like "Addicted to You", which features "bilingual lyrics, a very 70's chorus and Copacabana sounds".
+The album include ballads like "Antes de las Seis" ("Before Six O'Clock") where Shakira delivers "sad, emotional, and heartfelt vocals".
+In 2014, she released her self-titled album "Shakira", which was described as an "uneasy bargain" between a "rootsy, often acoustic-based pop with a rangy feel and an affinity for early Alanis Morissette".
 The second track "Can't Remember to Forget You", is an uptempo new wave and reggae rock "Empire" is a mid-tempo rock-influenced song, described as being Shakira's biggest rock transition in a long time since her earlier music.
 "La La La (Brazil 2014)" is included on the Latin American and Spanish deluxe edition of the album; it is a re-worked version of the song "Dare (La La La)" with new lyrics for the 2014 World Cup.
-"El Dorado" is the eleventh studio album by Shakira, was released in 2017, "Chantaje" was the lead single, is an electronic pop song with synths and shuffling beats., the first track is "Me Enamoré", a "bouncy pop [song] infused with electronica," with "digitally-stuttered lyrical breakdown".
+"El Dorado" is the eleventh studio album by Shakira, released in 2017.
+"Chantaje", the lead single, is an electronic pop song with synths and shuffling beats., The first track is " Me Enamoré", a "bouncy pop song infused with electronica," with "digitally-stuttered lyrical breakdown".
 The song "Perro Fiel" is a pop-reggaeton duet with the reggaeton singer Nicky Jam.
 "Trap" was the second duet with Maluma and was considered "a whispery ballad that fuses Spanish-language pop with the brittle R&B rhythms of trap."
 Shakira's duet with Carlos Vives on "La Bicicleta" ("The Bicycle") is also included on the album.
 The track, which is a vallenato and reggaeton song "Deja Vu" was also described as a "salsa-flavored percussive" track.